layaxx/akvideo_website/README.md

 - `npm run build:scripts` brings the `src/js/scripts.js` file into `dist`
 - `npm run build:scss` compiles the SCSS files located in the `src/scss/` directory into `dist`
 - `npm run clean` deletes the `dist` directory to prepare for rebuilding the project
-- `npm run start:debug` runs the project in debug mode
-- `npm start` or `npm run start` runs the project, launches a live preview in your default browser, and watches for changes made to files in `src`

 #### publish changes to Github pages live-demo
 - `git subtree push --prefix dist origin gh-pages`